RoxasShadow/humanity/README.md

 a name, leave everything unchecked and press "Generate token") and run `export GITHUB_ACCESS_TOKEN=`, appending the received token.

+If you need access to your private repositories, check the "repo" flag for your token.

 # Customizations
 It's possible to create additional fetchers implenting the `HumanityBearer` trait and also redefining the output format using a custom implementation of `ToString` for `Humanity` and `User`.